 - 2 cups (12 ounces) white chocolate chips

-- In a large bowl, cream together the sugars and butter.
+- In a large mixing bowl, whisk together the flour, salt, and baking soda until evenly combined.

 - Mix in peanut butter and vanilla until smooth and creamy.

-- Roll dough into 1 inch balls and then roll in sugar.
-Place on baking sheet and flatten with fork
+- Using a small cookie scoop, or two spoons, scoop the dough (about 2 tablespoons) and roll dough into 1 inch balls and then roll in granulated sugar.
+Place on baking sheet and flatten with fork slightly.

-- Bake for 12-15 minutes until edges are set and middles are still soft.
+- Bake in center of the oven for 10-12 minutes until edges are set and middles are still soft.
 Remove form the oven and cool on the baking sheet for 5 minutes.
 Transfer to a wire rack.

 - After they are completely cooled, melt the white chocolate chips in the microwave in 30-second intervals, stirring in between each interval.
+I like to add a a tablespoon of shortening to help smooth out the chocolate and make for a silky finish.
 Dip each cookie halfway in the chocolate and set on parchment paper.
-Cover with sprinkles.
+Cover with sprinkles before the chocolate sets.

 - Be sure to measure your flour correctly.
 Over-measuring your flour is going to result in a dry, crumbly cookie.
 Read my full post on how to measure your flour correctly here.